 Exceptions: A vehicle that carries anti-air missiles but does not have autocannons is not a SPAAG.

 An SPG is essentially a large howitzer mounted on an armored chassis with treads for mobility.
 This arrangement allows the SPG to maneuver faster than towed artillery, which needs to be set up prior to firing and packed up prior to moving.
 While a SPG looks similar to a tank, there are some distinctions which allow one to distinguish between the two.
 First, the weapon of an SPG is often much larger than the weapon of a tank.
 Unlike tanks, an SPG howitzer will often have a large muzzle brake.
 Many SPGs also have systems to fasten their weapons in place during movement.
 Second, the turret of an SPG is much taller relative to the rest of the chassis than the turret of a tank.
 While the SPGs may appear to have tank-like armor, their armor is actually quite thin.

 Size: Large.
 Ranges from somewhat smaller than a typical tank to somewhat larger than a typical tank.
 Some SPGs are based on wheeled military trucks instead of tracked vehicles.

 Guns: Large howitzer, small machineguns for self defense.

 Windows: Yes if wheeled, probably not if tracked.

 A Transported-Erector-Launcher (TEL) is a vehicle designed to transport and launch missiles or rockets.
 As the name implies, a TEL carries the missile and elevates it into launching position.
 TELs often travel with support vehicles used for fire control, reloading, ammunition carriage, communications, etc.

 Size: From small to very large.

-Missiles: Yes.
-Can range from a multitude of small missiles to a singular nuclear-capable ballistic missiles.
+Missiles: Can range from a multitude of small rockets (in the case of BM-21 Grad-type rocket artillery) to a singular nuclear-capable ballistic missile.